esclapez/PeleLMeX_Testing/Docs/source/manual/Model.rst

    :align: center
    :figwidth: 70%

-The three steps of the low Mach number projection scheme are highlighted to better emphasize how the thermodynamic solve is closely weaved into the fractional step appraoch.
+The three steps of the low Mach number projection scheme described in Section `_ssec:projScheme`_ are referenced to better emphasize how the thermodynamic solve is closely weaved into the fractional step appraoch.
+Striped boxes indicate where the Godunov procedure described in Section `_ssec:advScheme`_ is employed while the four different linear solves are highlighted.

 Low Mach number projection scheme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. _ssec:projScheme:

 `PeleLMeX` implements a finite-volume, Cartesian grid discretization approach with constant grid spacing, where :math:`U`, :math:`\rho`, :math:`\rho Y_m`, :math:`\rho h`, and :math:`T` represent cell averages, and the pressure field, :math:`\pi`, is defined on the nodes